-The Request To Send/Clear To Send wires control the ability of a device to receive data.
+This pair of wires controls the ability of a device to receive data.
 For example, when the DCE has a full data buffer and can no longer accept data from the DTE for transmitting, the DCE lowers the CTS signal.
 When the router can no longer accept data, it lowers the RTS signal.